-Moving forward, the cooperating agency report can provide the specific numbers of EAs and EISs which use cooperating agencies, and help inform what those numbers mean.
-CEQ is requesting your comments on how the reports can be improved to provide such information and develop new reporting to obtain this information.
+Moving forward, the CEQ cooperating agency report provides the number of EAs and EISs which use cooperating agencies, and helps inform what those numbers mean.
+CEQ is requesting your comments on how the CEQ reports can be improved to provide such information and develop new reporting to obtain this information.

-We look forward to working with you in the coming months to ensure that cooperating agency status is readily available and assists your agencies in developing better NEPA reviews.
+We look forward to working with you to ensure that cooperating agency status is readily available and assists your agencies in developing better NEPA reviews.
 For more information please contact Horst G. Greczmiel, Associate Director for NEPA Oversight at 202-395-5750, hgreczmiel@ceq.eop.gov, or 202-456-6546 (fax).

-Attachment A: The Second Report on Cooperating Agencies in Implementing the Procedural Requirements of the National Environmental Policy Act (NEPA), May 2012.
+Attachment A: The Third Report on Cooperating Agencies in Implementing the Procedural Requirements of the National Environmental Policy Act (NEPA), May 2015.